 Biblical places from the times of Miriam and Moses

 Was Miriam married to Caleb?

 Miriam was not married.
-She undoubtedly supported her brothers Moses and Aaron during their arduous journey into the desert.
+She supported her brothers Moses and Aaron during their arduous journey into the desert.
 Miriam’s desire for personal glory led her to question God.
 Miriam rebelled not only against the authority of Moses but also against God.
 If Moses had not been a special friend of God, Miriam would have died.

 Some researchers have conducted various studies on the Apocrypha about Miriam’s life, and it turns out that Miriam was not married to Caleb.
 Miriam served as a celibate prophet of God, speaking his word as directed.

 She was also a unifying force among the cantankerous Jewish people.
 Miriam was the first of many musical women in the Bible.
 And the one who prepared the plan in her youth to place Moses in a basket.
 So Miriam was not a married woman.